 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.

 Descriptions of the most common treatment options for a carcinoid tumor are listed below, followed by an outline of treatment options by stage for a gastrointestinal carcinoid tumor.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery for a gastrointestinal carcinoid tumor

 Local excision.
 During this operation, the surgeon removes the primary tumor and a margin of healthy tissue around the primary location.
 Most localized tumors can be surgically removed through a skin incision, but a rectal carcinoid tumor may be removed through the anus.
-Other gastrointestinal carcinoid tumors can sometimes be removed using an endoscope (see Diagnosis).
+Other gastrointestinal carcinoid tumors can sometimes be removed using an endoscope (see the Diagnosis section).

 Electro-fulguration (radiofrequency ablation, RFA).
 Sometimes used for rectal carcinoid tumors, this treatment destroys the tumor by heating it with an electric current.